 The Newcomer Student Centre provides families with a welcoming and supportive introduction to Saskatoon Public Schools.

-- Introduces families to our schools
+- Introduce your family to our schools

-- Proof of parent's immigration status
+- Proof of parent's immigration status in Canada:

 - Confirmation of permanent residence (landing paper or permanent residence card OR